kislerdm/aws-lambda-secret-rotation/README.md

 following [steps](https://docs.aws.amazon.com/secretsmanager/latest/userguide/rotate-secrets_turn-on-for-other.html#rotate-secrets_turn-on-for-other_step5):

 1. _Create Secret_: new version of the "Secret User" secret is generated and stored in the staging label _AWSPENDING_;
-2. _Set Secret_: newly generated secret's version is set in the "System deleted Access Management";
+2. _Set Secret_: newly generated secret's version is set in the "System delegated credentials store";
-3. _Test Secret_: newly generated secret's version is tested against the "System deleted Access Management";
+3. _Test Secret_: newly generated secret's version is tested against the "System delegated credentials store";
 4. _Finish Secret_: newly generated secret's version is moved from the stage _AWSPENDING_ to _AWSCURRENT_.

 **Note** that the secret is expected to be JSON-encoded.